W. Averell Harriman

+Harriman was born to a wealthy family as the son of railroad baron E. H. Harriman.
 While attending Groton School and Yale University, he made contacts that led to creation of a banking firm that eventually merged into Brown Brothers Harriman & Co.
 He owned parts of various other companies, including Union Pacific Railroad, Merchant Shipping Corporation, and Polaroid Corporation.
 During the presidency of Franklin D. Roosevelt, Harriman served in the National Recovery Administration and on the Business Advisory Council before moving into foreign policy roles.
-After helping to coordinate the Lend-Lease program, Harriman served as the ambassador to the Soviet Union, and attended the major World War II conferences.
+After helping to coordinate the Lend-Lease program, Harriman served as Roosevelt's personal envoy to the United Kingdom, then as the ambassador to the Soviet Union, and attended the major World War II conferences.
 After the war, he became a prominent advocate of George F. Kennan's policy of containment.
 He also served as Secretary of Commerce, and coordinated the implementation of the Marshall Plan.

 In 1954, Harriman defeated Republican Senator Irving Ives to become the Governor of New York.
 He served a single term before his defeat by Nelson Rockefeller in the 1958 election.
 Harriman unsuccessfully sought the presidential nomination at the 1952 Democratic National Convention and the 1956 Democratic National Convention.
 Although Harriman had Truman's backing at the 1956 convention, the Democrats nominated Adlai Stevenson II in both elections.

 After his gubernatorial defeat, Harriman became a widely respected foreign policy elder within the Democratic Party.
 He helped negotiate the Partial Nuclear Test Ban Treaty during President John F. Kennedy's administration, and was deeply involved in the Vietnam War during the Lyndon B. Johnson administration.
 After Johnson left office in 1969, Harriman became affiliated with various organizations, including the Club of Rome and the Council on Foreign Relations.

 Early life and education

-Better known as Averell Harriman, he was born in New York City, the son of railroad baron Edward Henry Harriman and Mary Williamson Averell.
+William Averell Harriman was born in New York City, the son of railroad baron Edward Henry Harriman and Mary Williamson Averell.
 He was the brother of E. Roland Harriman and Mary Harriman Rumsey.
 Harriman was a close friend of Hall Roosevelt, the brother of Eleanor Roosevelt.

 During the summer of 1899, Harriman's father organized the Harriman Alaska Expedition, a philanthropic-scientific survey of coastal Alaska and Russia that attracted 25 of the leading scientific, naturalist, and artist luminaries of the day, including John Muir, John Burroughs, George Bird Grinnell, C. Hart Merriam, Grove Karl Gilbert, and Edward Curtis, along with 100 family members and staff, aboard the steamship George Elder.
 Young Harriman would have his first introduction to Russia, a nation on which he would spend much attention in his later life in public service.

 He attended Groton School in Massachusetts before going on to Yale, where he joined the Skull and Bones society and Psi Upsilon.
 He graduated in 1913.
-After graduating, he inherited one of the largest fortunes in America, and became Yale's youngest Crew coach.
+After graduating, he inherited one of the largest fortunes in America - his father had died in 1909 - and became Yale's youngest Crew coach.